thalesfc/Multprocess-Scheduler/README.md

 necessary
 1. Use a condition variable to delay between execution, this way we can wake up the service process in case of a more recent task
+1. Use a pipe so that the service method can update with the closest next task to execute (this way, if a new task with closest time is added then the service is waked up)